-- Pediplains: These are formed with steep wash slop followed by cliff or free face above it.
+Pediplains: These are formed with steep wash slop followed by a cliff or free face above it.

 Depositional Landforms of wind

-Sand dunes: These are very often in the dry hot deserts, these may be of various shapes: Crescent shaped dunes, Parabolic dunes, Seif, Longitudinal dunes, Transverse Dunes.
+Sand dunes: These are very often in dry hot deserts, these may be of various shapes: Crescent-shaped dunes, Parabolic dunes, Seif, Longitudinal dunes, or Transverse Dunes.

 You can also read: